MK-Scribe/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:147]** The next thirty-five, are the prophets and ministers of the Lord.
 And the forty, are the Apostles and doctors of the preaching of the Son of God.

-**[9:148]** And I said, sir, why did the virgins put even those stones into the building after they were carried through the gate?
+**[9:148]** And I said, Sir, why did the virgins put even those stones into the building after they were carried through the gate?
 And he said, Because these first carried those spirits, and they departed not one from the other, neither the men from the spirits, nor the spirits from the men:

 **[9:149]** But the spirits were joined to those men even to the day of their death; who if they had not had these spirits with them, they could not have been useful to the building of this tower.